CADLAB-io/CADLAB.io-swarm-stack/README.md

 # Docker swarm stack for a self-hosted installation of CADLAB.io

-This project provides a compose file and directory structure to run a self-hosted version of [CADLAB.io](https://cadlab.io).
+This project provides Docker compose files and directory structure to run a self-hosted version of [CADLAB.io](https://cadlab.io).

 ## Support

-For support inquiries, please contact info@cadlab.io.
+For support inquiries, please visit https://cadlab.io/contact-us or email us at info@cadlab.io.

 **Table of contents**